Dear Comrade (soundtrack)

 Dear Comrade is the soundtrack album for the 2019 Telugu-language action drama film of the same name written and directed by Bharat Kamma and produced by Mythri Movie Makers and Yash Rangineni, starring Vijay Devarakonda, Rashmika Mandanna in the lead roles.
 The music is composed by Justin Prabhakaran, in his debut Telugu film.
-The film's soundtrack was released in Telugu, Tamil, Malayalam and Kannada languages.
 Lyrics were written by Rehman, Chaitanya Prasad and Krishna Kanth for Telugu, Karthik Netha, Viveka, Mohan Rajan, Stony Psyko, Dope Daddy and Justin Prabhakaran for Tamil, Joe Paul and Dhananjay Ranjan for Malayalam and Kannada languages respectively.

 Release

 The film's first single track "Nee Neeli Kannullona" was released on 8 May 2019, with Gowtham Bharadwaj, rendering the song.
 The Times of India, stated that it is a sweet romantic ballad, talking of a man's love for his lady love.
 The song "Kadalalle" which featured in the film's teaser, was released as the film's second single on 17 May 2019, in which Sid Sriram and Aishwarya Ravichandran rendered the song.
 Although, the song is scheduled to release on 15 May, it was delayed two days due to technical difficulties, which led the crew to apologise their fans.
 It was released as "Pularaadha" in Tamil, "Madhupole" in Malayalam, and "Kadalanthe" in Kannada, where Sriram made his debut in Kannada as playback singer.
 It was considered as a soulful romantic duet.
 The third single "Girra Girra" was released on 23 May 2019, and was sung by Gowtham Bharadwaj and Yamini Ghantasala.

 The fourth single, "The Canteen Song" was released on 31 May 2019, with four music directors Karthik Rodriguez, Nivas K. Prasanna, Jakes Bejoy and Charan Raj lent their voices in all four languages.
 The fifth single track, titled "Comrade Anthem" was released on 5 June 2019.
 The song was sung by Vijay Deverakonda for the original version, while actor Vijay Sethupathi and Dulquer Salmaan recorded its Tamil and Malayalam versions respectively.
 The entire soundtrack album which features all the other three songs, was released by Lahari Music on 7 June 2019.